 Medical history is a long and complicated road, often filled with both uncomfortable facts and inspiring stories of achievement.
 With all this history, too often we lose sight of the incredible and long-lasting impacts that African Americans have had in the medical field from the beginning.
-We wanted to highlight a few of those brilliant figures in this article and do our part in celebrating those unsung heroes and pioneers this Black History Month.
+We wanted to highlight a few of that healthcare pioneer in this article.
+We will celebrate those unsung heroes and pioneers this Black History Month.

 Susie King Taylor

-Susie King Taylor was the first African American nurse in the American Civil War, treating the Union wounded in the 1st South Carolina Volunteer Infantry Regiment.
-After her time treating the casualties of war, she published an unflinching memoir of what she saw during the war and became the first black woman to publish their memoirs.
+Susie King Taylor was the first African American nurse in the American Civil War.
+She treated the Union wounded in the 1st South Carolina Volunteer Infantry Regiment.
+After her time treating the casualties of war, she published an unflinching memoir of what she saw during the war.
+This made her first black woman to publish their memoirs.
 Her sense of duty to those who needed help and care continued as she founded schools for the formerly enslaved when other institutions were closed to them.
 Later in life, she founded the 67 Corps of the Women’s Relief Corps, a veteran’s care charitable organization, to care for wounded Union veterans being ignored by their government and, often, society at large.
 She lived a life that proved the value of care to the forgotten, downtrodden, and ignored.

 Mary Eliza Mahoney